 Enter the amount from Schedule A (NT), Line 9.
-If the decedent made Connecticut taxable gifts during the 2009 calendar year, those gifts must be reported on Schedule A (NT).
-See Schedule A (NT) - General Instructions on Page 3.
+If the decedent made Connecticut taxable gifts during the calendar year beginning January 1, 2011, those gifts must be reported on Schedule A (NT).
+See Schedule A (NT) - General Instructions on Page 4.

-Enter the aggregate amount of prior years' Connecticut taxable gifts made on or after January 1, 2005, but before January 1, 2009.
+Enter the aggregate amount of Connecticut taxable gifts made during all calendar years beginning on or after January 1, 2005, and prior to January 1, 2011.
 Attach a copy of federal Form 709 for each year listed in Schedule B (NT).

-For the estate of a decedent dying on or after January 1, 2005, but prior to January 1, 2010, if Line 6 is more than \$2 million, you must complete and file Form CT-706/709 with DRS and file a copy of that return with the appropriate Probate Court.
-If Line 6 is \$2 million or less, you may proceed to sign and file this return with the appropriate Probate Court.
+For the estate of a decedent dying on or after January 1, 2011, if Line 6 is more than the Connecticut estate tax exemption amount, you must complete and file Form CT-706/709 with DRS and file a copy of that return with the appropriate Probate Court.
+If Line 6 is less than or equal to the Connecticut estate tax exemption amount, you may proceed to sign and file this return with the appropriate Probate Court.